Lumysilver/pands-problem-sheet/README.md

 # pands-problem-sheet
 Assignment GMIT - due 6th of April - weekly commitments are required

+This program requres from user to enter their weight and height in metric values; The result will show them the BMI.

 #Another valuable source is at: https://www.w3schools.com/Python/python_ref_functions.asp

 Source of the code: